schben597/data_science/README.md

 # May 30th, 2025 - EU State GDP Per Capita Visualization
 I obtained GDP per capita data from [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/nama_10r_3gdp/default/table?lang=en).
 Data is available in high resolution in individual NUTS 3 regions, but to provide a simplified overview, I went for the country level for this one.
 Using Plotly, I created an interactive map that displays the evolution over the years 2014-2023.

+By rendering the map as a png within the workbook, you can view it on here.
+For the interactive maps, the code needs to be executed locally.